kaushikchakram/IBM-Data-Sci-Prof-Coursera/README.md

 This repository consists of the materials and my project submissions for the `IBM Data Science Professional (v3) Certificate course on Coursera`.

 **Context: This coursera course called `IBM Data Science Professional (v3) Certificate` consists of 12 courses.
-Upon successful completion of all the 12 courses one recieves the certificate.**
+Upon successful completion of all the 12 courses one receives the certificate.**

 ## The courses were successfully completed and the certificate can be found on **Credly (by Pearson)** on this **&rarr;** **[link](https://www.credly.com/badges/43179e45-2ec0-4418-a0af-697fbfb58ee9)** for verification purposes.